-3 UCLA basketball players arrested in China to make statements
+3 UCLA basketball players arrested in China are suspended

 Scott acknowledged Trump, among others, in his statement.

 "We are grateful for the role that our Chinese hosts played, and for the courtesy and professionalism of the local authorities," Scott said.
-"We also want to acknowledge UCLA's significant efforts on behalf of their student-athletes.
+"We also want to acknowledge UCLA's significant efforts on behalf of their student athletes.

 "Finally, we want to thank the President, the White House and the US State Department for their efforts towards resolution."